wuzhengy/TAU/README.md

 - Provide opitional miner manual approval on transactions, expecially the negative value and problem content.
 - One secrete key per device, not recommend to copy secrete key between devices.
 - member with power/balance(0/0) in a chain = read only.
-- everything is a blockchain include personal chat or group chat
+- everything is a blockchain include personal chat or group chat.
+Every data points is an entry to a blockchain or hash chain to form a data schema.
+There is no stand alone data.
 - bootstrap ports 6881 is considered level ONE cache boostrap, software should remember these ips for future bootstrap and software release.
 ### Genesis
 ```